Brams–Taylor procedure

 The Brams–Taylor procedure (BTP) is a procedure for envy-free cake-cutting.
 It explicated the first finite procedure to produce an envy-free division of a cake among any positive integer number of players.

+However, the procedure's runtime is not bounded by any function of the number of players, it can take an arbitrarily long (but always finite) time, depending on the valuation functions.

+In 2016, Aziz and Mackenzie discovered a protocol that is even bounded by the number of players; for more details, see here.

 History

 In 1988, prior to the discovery of the BTP, Sol Garfunkel contended that the problem solved by the theorem, namely n-person envy-free cake-cutting, was among the most important problems in 20th century mathematics.

 The BTP was discovered by Steven Brams and Alan D. Taylor.
 It was first published in the January 1995 issue of American Mathematical Monthly, and later in 1996 in the authors' book.

 Brams and Taylor hold a joint US patent from 1999 related to the BTP.

 Description

 The BTP divides the cake part-by-part.
 A typical intermediate state of the BTP is as follows: